intrig/ict/multivector.md

 // returns the last child of c or c if it is empty() inline Cursor leaf(Cursor c)

-// Replace the last child child with the children of the last child.
+// Replace the last child with the children of the last child.
 // This should be rewritten to not be so specific. inline void promote_last(Cursor parent)